 'But the main attraction of the park is it’s natural hot springs.
 The scalding hot pools are a vibrant aquamarine and smell of sulphur'.

-• Onsensoaker once more helps locate a yet unknown (?) hot spring in Chiang Dao, north of Chiang Mai.
-She adds:
+- Onsensoaker once more helps locate a yet unknown (?) hot spring in Chiang Dao, north of Chiang Mai.
+She adds: Possibly it's the same as this hot springs blogged by Under-the-shade.
+Place has the same name and the photo looks similar.

 'As for the hot spring in Chiang Dao, a Japanese man living there asked local officials to permit installing a bath on river side 4-5 years ago.
 I heard another bath was installed after my visit.
 If you go there, look for left side of the Wildlife Research Station.
 It's easy to find'.